Comfort Corn Chowder has it all—sweet corn, satisfying potatoes and mouth watering bacon—all in one easy to make soup!

 Is Comfort Corn Chowder gluten free?

 Due to the flour, this recipe is not gluten-free as written.
 If you would like to make this recipe gluten-free, you can use 1 ½ tablespoons of cornstarch instead of the flour

 No. Bacon is optional.
 It adds a lot of flavor and texture, but if you don’t enjoy it or have it on hand, this chowder is awesome even without it.

-- Half-and-Half is a mixture of half cream, half milk.
-Using half & half in place of cream will lighten the texture and change the flavor, and it is an option that we use frequently.
+We highly recommend the use of cream in this soup.
+It makes it ultra rich and indulgent.
+If needed, you can always substitute with half and half.
+Half and half is a mixture of half cream and half whole milk.
+Using half and half in place of cream will lighten the texture and change the flavor, and is an option that we use frequently.
 To substitute, simply use half heavy cream and half milk in the amounts a recipe calls for.

-- HEAVY CREAM SUBSTITUTE: The standard substitute for heavy cream is 3/4 cup milk and 1/4 cup melted butter, thoroughly mixed.
+Alternatively, you can always substitute heavy cream with 3/4 cup milk and 1/4 cup melted butter, thoroughly mixed.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.

 - 3 tablespoons flour

 - 3 cups chicken broth

 - 2 cups yukon gold or red potatoes peeled and cubed